Special Programs and Partnerships

 providing a national network with exemplary school leaders to share knowledge; analyzing performance data and assessing best practices that improve the quality of classroom instruction and leadership practice;

-allocating and aligning human, financial and intellectual resources in line with leadership
+allocating and aligning human, financial and intellectual resources in line with leadership and learning goals;

 The Southeastern Wallace Partnership was awarded a grant by the Wallace Foundation, with assistance from the State of Louisiana to help the partnership districts build greater capacity to define and realize specific leadership goals, evaluate progress, and create new resources and tools to improve professional practice of principals, and others in leadership positions.
 School leadership is exercised and shared by the entire learning community, school district and university staff, so that all members may achieve at the highest levels of national standards in a supportive learning environment.
 The Southeastern Louisiana Partnership is a dynamic organization that will last beyond the scope of the Wallace Foundation Grant.